Unipisa/hpc/source/monitor.rst

 Resources monitoring and accounting
 *************************************

-Monitoring is a important part of assuring resource availability and correct use.
+Monitoring is an important part of assuring resource availability and correct use.

 We monitor resource usage with realtime dashboards and alarms.